-Beginning February 8th, all buildings will be open Monday through Friday, 7:30 a.m. to 7:30 p.m. unless an exception is approved by the Building Access Committee OR unless the building has always been controlled access, including prior to COVID-19.
-As a reminder, requests for an exception are submitted on the Carolina Together website using this form.
+Summer building access, which began Monday, May 17th, will remain the same as our current conditions.
+All buildings will be open Monday through Friday, 7:30 a.m. to 7:30 p.m. unless an exception has been approved by the Building Access Committee OR unless the building has always been controlled access, including prior to COVID-19.
+All existing Spring 2021 exceptions will remain in place.

-If you are requesting an exception for the Spring 2021 semester, you should submit a new form regardless of an exception being granted for the fall semester.
+If you wish to request an exception for Summer 2021, you should submit a request form.
 Exceptions will be reviewed on a case-by-case basis.
 Please include as many specific details as possible and allow several days for review and response.
 You may continue to direct questions to Rick Wernoski at email@example.com.

 How can I find resources on campus?

 Use maps.unc.edu to navigate campus, zoom in for highly detailed 3D renderings of campus buildings and landmarks, and get detailed descriptions of locations and services.
 Maps and directions can be printed, shared, and embedded in departmental websites.

 When.unc.edu allows students to easily search for their schedule and receive the assigned entry and exit door and the suggested time to enter the building.
 Maps of each building that include the entry numbers are provided on the site.